eamonnofarrell/Python_exercises/README.md

 ## Introduction
 - My name is Eamonn O Farrell.
 I am currently pursuing a post graduate Higher Diploma in Data Analytics at the Galway-Mayo Institiute of Technology.
-- The purpose of this GitHub repository is to host the weeky Python programming language exercises required for the Programming and Scripting module.
+- The purpose of this GitHub repository is to host the weeky Python programming language data analytics exercises required for the Programming and Scripting module.
 - [Python](https://www.python.org/) is an interpreted high-level programming language used for general-purpose programming.

 ## Week1